Home Our Wines How to Buy Vines Winemaking Walnuts & Prunes Contact/Visit Lot Valley Recommendations

 The wine is a blend of components made by two different methods, each contributing its particular qualities to the final wine (see Winemaking).

 Like our whites, the rosé is kept on the lies until spring to add ‘fatness’ and complexity.
-It is classified Vin de Pays du Lot.
+It is classified IGP Côtes du Lot (previously Vin de Pays du Lot).

-See How to Buy for prices and delivery terms.
+See How to Buy for vintages available, prices and delivery terms.

 Here are a few ideas of the food we think goes especially well with our wines.
 This list is by no means exhaustive and you can find one or other of our wines that will go really well with most dishes.
 The exception is puddings, since we don’t make sweet wine.
 Do try white wines with cheeses sometimes – they can often be better than red, contrary to received opinion!